- The End of the Sino-Japanese War

 - The People’s Republic of China

 On August 6 and August 9 the Americans dropped atomic bombs on Hiroshima and Nagasaki.
 By August 14 the Japanese surrendered, bringing to an abrupt end the 1937-1945 Sino-Japanese War and WWII into which the Sino-Japanese War had been subsumed.
 The Kuomintang (KMT) – also called the Nationalist Party – led by Chiang Kai-Shek was exhausted by the war effort.
-Inflation, poor management, harsh conscription policies and battle fatigue had also seriously civilian support for his regime.
+Inflation, poor management, harsh conscription policies and battle fatigue had also seriously undermined civilian support for his regime.

 In contrast, the Chinese Communist Party (CCP) came out of the war stronger than before.
 After having been almost wiped out by the Long March in 1935, the communists in Yan’an led by Mao Zedong now controlled 1 million square kilometers of land populated by nearly 100 million people.
 The CCP also had almost a million party members and a million Red Army soldiers.
 As importantly, the communists had developed a reputation for honesty, for showing real concern for the Chinese people and for efficient governance.

 General Wedemeyer, commander-in-chief of the American forces in the China-Burma-India theatre, warned Washington in 1945 that if peace came swiftly to China, there would be extensive disorder as the KMT had no national reconstruction plan.
-Moreover, Wedemeyer told Washington KMT authority would continue to be seriously challenged by growing communist strength, by a disillusioned populace, by chronic economic mismanagement and by continued alliances with self-interested warlords.
+Moreover, Wedemeyer also told Washington that KMT authority would continue to be seriously challenged by growing communist strength, by a disillusioned populace, by chronic economic mismanagement and by continued alliances with self-interested warlords.

 After WWII ended, the US tried to shore up KMT strength by air-lifting KMT troops into position to accept Japanese surrender to prevent the CCP from taking command in as many areas as possible.
 The US also continued to provide Chiang Kai-Shek’s government with military and financial aid.
 US envoys such as General George Marshall also worked to negotiate a power-sharing truce between the KMT and Communists in the form of a democratic-oriented government with an elective assembly.
 Yet, as Marshall mediated to create real power sharing between the various Chinese political parties, China moved closer to all-out Civil War.
 By January 1947, the US disbanded its mediation liaisons and withdrew from involvement in China, much to the shock of Chiang Kai-shek who believed that the US would never abandon its country to communism.
 Chiang Kai-shek failed to believe that the US would be willing to replace China with Japan as the keystone of its East Asian policy.

 In the early stages of the Civil War, the KMT seemed to have all the advantages.
 Not only did it out number the communists 2 ½-1 in terms of men and equipment, but it was also receiving military and financial support from the US.
 An early string of KMT victories between July and December 1946 seemed to bear this belief out.
-Indeed, in March 1947 the GMD captured the Communist wartime base in Yan’an.
+Indeed, in March 1947 the KMT captured the Communist wartime base in Yan’an.
 However, abuse of power, crushing inflation, and poor military strategy soon turned the KMT advantage.

 By mid-1947, the KMT military machine began to founder, while the Communist army continued to expand in numbers.
 Chiang Kai-shek’s initial string of victories soon turned to losses.
 Between September 1948 and January 1949 the KMT lost 1.5 million men to death, injury, desertion and surrender.
 Faced with such overwhelming troop losses, the KMT defence collapsed in mid-1949.
 On October 1, 1949 Mao declared the founding of the People’s Republic of China.
 Meanwhile what remained of the KMT government retreated to Taiwan, taking with them huge quantities of dynastic art and most of the nation’s supply of gold and silver.